VyasaK7/Certificates/README.md

 # Certificates

-This Repo contains technical certificates that I have received over the course of my academic life.
+This Repo contains technical certificates that I have received over the course of my academic life

 Online Certificates: